-This coverage will be provided in consultation with the member's attending physician and is subject to the Plan's terms and conditions, including the prior authorization provision.
+This coverage will be provided in consultation with the member's attending physician and is subject to the Plan's terms and conditions, including the prior authorization and cost sharing provisions.

 7.5.13 Transplants

 The Plan covers medically necessary transplant procedures that conform to accepted medical practice and are not experimental or investigational.